-- the share of the income of a partnership in which the individual is a specified member
+- share of the income of a partnership in which the individual is a specified member

 - gross foreign investment income

-- taxable capital gains not eligible for the exemption on taxable capital gains
+- taxable capital gains not eligible for the capital gains exemption

 - benefits received as a shareholder of a corporation